Are You A Toxic Person: 7 Signs You’ve Become Toxic In Life

 Write down one thought that comes to your mind when you think about the people in your life.
 If the bulk of them are critical, you must start changing yourself for your own and others’ well-being.

-Anyone of us can change from being toxic.
-Our personalities are shaped by our life experiences, but they are not static or fixed.
-All of us can become better versions of ourselves through self-introspection, positive efforts, and help from an expert.
+Our personalities are shaped by life experiences, but they are not static or fixed.
+So, all of us can improve, sometimes with a little help from an expert.

 Our results, therefore, suggest that personality can change and that such change is important and meaningful. ― Boyce, Wood & Powdthavee (2012)

-Here are a few suggestions to change your toxic nature:
+Here are some don’ts to change your toxic nature:

 For a change, keep your critical opinions to yourself until you are invited to share them.